The Stay-Away Court Order: Why 100 Yards?

 Planetary Mapping and Planet Images

-The Planetary Geologic Mapping Program serves the international science community through the production of high-quality and refereed geologic maps of planetary bodies.
+The Planetary Geologic Mapping Program serves the international science community through the production of high-quality and referred geologic maps of planetary bodies.
 This program is in coordination between NASA science programs and the USGS Astrogeology Science Center.
-Click on the image to visit their site.
+Click on the image to learn more.

 Translation Guidelines for Government Agencies and Universities